Latest News

 Italy's increased gas consumption during the same period could complicate the restocking effort by causing a shortage of gas and possibly raising prices.

-Italy and other southern European countries may be forced to burn more gas in the future due to hydro dam production levels that are well below average, while other parts of Europe aim to put more gas in storage tanks.
+Italy and other southern European countries may be forced to burn more gas in the future due to hydro dam production levels that are well below average, while other parts of Europe aim to put more gas into storage tanks.

 From First to Last?